-Person-centred care and support places each resident at the centre of all that the service does.
+Person-centred care and support places each resident at the centre of all the service does.
 It provides the right support at the right time to enable residents to lead their lives in as fulfilling a way as possible.
-A key principle of these standards is that residents in receipt of services are central in all aspects of planning, delivery and review of their care
+A key principle of these standards is that residents in receipt of services are central in all aspects of planning, delivery and review of their care.

 The experience of person-centred services for those living in residential services involves a collaborative multidisciplinary partnership between all those involved in the delivery of care and support.
-Residents and their relatives, with the residents' permission, are central to this partnership.
+Residents and their relatives, with the resident's permission, are central to this partnership.

-Residents are actively involved in determining the services they receive and are empowered to exercise their human and individual rights including the right to be treated equally in the allocation of services and supports, the right to refuse a service or some element of a service and the right to exit a particular service or be transferred to another service.
+Residents are actively involved in determining the services they receive and are empowered to exercise their rights including the right to be treated equally in the allocation of services and supports, the right to refuse a service or some element of a service and the right to exit a particular service or be transferred to another service.
 Residents make their own choices, participate in the running of services and contribute to the life of the community, in accordance with their wishes.
-Residential services ensure that cultural difference is acknowledged and respected in the delivery of care for residents.

-Residential services are cognizant of the capabilities of residents in reaching informed decisions, in addition to the service's duty of care.
+Residential services are cognisant of the capabilities of residents in reaching informed decisions, in addition to the service's duty of care.
 When a resident has difficulty in communicating their wishes, the service provides the necessary supports to help them.
-Where residents have difficulty in making informed decisions, there is an obligation on residential services to work in close collaboration with the resident and their advocate to try and ascertain the resident's wishes.
+Where residents have difficulty in making informed decisions, there is an obligation on residential services to work in close collaboration with the resident and the their representative to try and ascertain the resident's wishes.